Products to Enhance Sustainability

 Encouraging Development through the Use of ESG Investment and Measures to Support Expansion of Products to Enhance Sustainability

-After submitting a theme or plan for assessment, a decision on whether or not to invest is made.
-In addition to evaluating the importance attached to solving a particular issue and the degree of contribution to enhancing sustainable corporate value, deliberations encompass how the promotion of a theme can be accelerated, the effects of each proposal, and whether investment will help increase corporate value.
+After the leader planning the theme submits an application, a screening committee makes a decision on whether or not to invest.
+The screening committee also evaluates the importance attached to solving a particular social issue and verifies that the theme contributes to enhancing sustainable corporate value.
+Moreover, deliberations encompass how the promotion of a theme can be accelerated through internal fusion, the outcomes of fusion, and how the theme can help to increase corporate value.

-In fiscal 2021, support measures were approved and implemented for eight new creation or market expansion themes.
+In fiscal 2022, support measures were approved and implemented for three new creation or market expansion themes.
+The progress of each approved project is confirmed on an interim and fiscal year-end basis.

 Environment-Contributing Products PR

-As a company that supports the basis of LIFE and solves social issues by delivering value to society including peace of mind for the future through its products and businesses, we introduced products at the following venues, provided education on the means to solve issues, and promoted the importance of finding solutions.
+SEKISUI CHEMICAL Group supports the basis of LIFE and solves social issues by delivering value to society including peace of mind for the future through its products and businesses.
+In fiscal 2022, we introduced products at the following venues, provided education on the means to solve issues, and promoted the importance of finding solutions.

 [Promoting efforts to mitigate climate change through products]

-[Promoting effort to adapt to climate change through products]
+[Promoting efforts to adapt to climate change through products]

 Enhancing Product Environmental Value

-Taking into consideration the needs of society and customers, the environmental value of Products to Enhance Sustainability reflects a variety of factors.
-This includes efforts to stay one step of the curve by promoting the value of low-carbon, decarbonized products that help mitigate climate change.
+Taking into consideration the needs of society and customers, we strive to stay one step ahead of the curve by promoting the value of low-carbon, decarbonized products that help mitigate climate change.

-In order for low-carbon, decarbonized products to deliver value to customers, steps are taken to calculate each product’s carbon footprint carbon life cycle assessment (C-LCA).
+In order to convey the value of low-carbon, decarbonized products to customers, the Group calculates each product’s carbon footprint through a carbon life cycle assessment (C-LCA).

-While boundaries are set and calculations made according to the purpose and product, at this stage, calculations for raw materials are based on a database (IDEA) that applies publicly available average GHG emission coefficients.
-We believe that through the activities and collaboration of raw material manufacturers, positive steps can be taken to harness the low-carbon value and efforts of each company.
+Boundaries are set and calculations made according to the purpose and product.
+At this stage, calculations for raw materials utilize a database (IDEA) that applies publicly available average GHG emission coefficients.
+We believe that through the activities of raw material manufacturers and via collaboration along the supply chain, the efforts of each company will enable us to harness the value of low-carbon products.

 The volume of raw materials used and energy consumed at the time of production are calculated using actual measurement data at production plants.

-In order to understand and better appreciate the significance of methods to undertake life cycle assessments (LCAs), which will become increasingly important in the future as an indicator of low carbon value, SEKISUI CHEMICAL Group is actively participating in a variety of endeavors including the LCA Utilization Promotion Forum, the LCA Forum, and the Institute of Life Cycle Assessment.
-In addition to brushing up on information on the handling of each method and solution, we are encouraging employees to take external training courses and conducting in-house LCA training.
+In order to understand and better appreciate the significance of the calculation methods for life cycle assessments (LCAs), which will become increasingly important in the future as an indicator of low carbon value, SEKISUI CHEMICAL Group actively participates in the LCA Utilization Promotion Forum, the LCA Forum, and the Institute of Life Cycle Assessment, among others.
+In addition to brushing up on knowledge for handling each method and solution, we encourage employees to take external training courses and conduct in-house LCA training.

-At the UIEP Company, which handles a large number of infrastructure products made from resin, we provide training for sales staff.
-Complementing this training, we prepare and distribute materials that help explain calculated value to customers, focusing on resin pipes and other products.
-As of March, the Company has trained more than 500 employees and launched sales activities to promote low-carbon value.
+The UIEP Company, which handles a large number of infrastructure products made from resin, provides training for sales staff, and prepares and distributes materials that help explain the calculated value to customers, with a focus on resin pipes and other products.
+The Company has trained more than 500 employees who have continuously engaged in sales activities that promote the value of low-carbon products since fiscal 2021.

 Recognizing that the growth of low-carbon values varies from industry to industry, we are first approaching business fields where value growth is slow.
 We believe this is helping to distinguish the Company’s efforts in each business and transforming risks into opportunities.
-In order to proactively meet the low-carbon, decarbonization requirements of products while also working with the supply chain, we will accelerate reforms in raw material selection and production processes, energy conversion, and studies that contribute to resource recycling, with the aim of achieving carbon-neutral products.
+In order to proactively meet the requirements on low-carbon and decarbonized products, we will continue to work with the supply chain as we advance reforms in raw material selection and production processes, energy conversion, and studies that contribute to resource recycling, with the aim of expanding low-carbon and decarbonized products.

 Performance Data